Have you seen the movie “Lone Survivor” yet?

 |Donating stock to LSF rather than selling it may result in a tax savings!
 For information and servicing related to donations of securities for Lone Survivor Foundation, please contact:

 Dan C. Baker, Wealth Management Advisor

 |Did you know that the number one reason people donate to a charity is because someone asked them to?
 Our “Everyday Hero” website allows you to create your own fundraising page to reach out to family, friends and colleagues to raise funds and awareness for LSF.|

 Visit our Amazon Wish List to view current needs at our retreat facility.
 This list is kept up to date and will automatically revise quantities as items are purchased.
 Items can be shipped to our office at 2636 S Loop W, Ste 280, Houston, TX 77054.

 Leave a lasting legacy at the Lone Survivor Foundation Crystal Beach Retreat Facility by purchasing an engraved commemorative brick for you or in memory/honor of a veteran or active member of the U.S. Armed Forces.

-Hundreds of service members and their families will be attending LSF retreats.
+Hundreds of service members, veterans and their families will be attending LSF retreats.
 Every time they walk the grounds at Crystal Beach, they will be reminded of your support.